SichangHe/blog_backup/what_does_mdbook.md

 - We have to clone each chapter's content and save them into a vector `chapters` for each thread to own the chapter they process.
 - We use the `into_par_iter` method for `Vec` and the `map` method, which Rayon provides, to process the chapters in parallel.
+- We have to use `for_each_mut` even when gathering the chapters because [`iter`](https://docs.rs/mdbook/0.4.29/mdbook/book/struct.Book.html#method.iter) unfortunately iterates them in a different order.
 - We call `rev` to iterate the chapters in reverse order, so when we put the rendered chapters back into the book, we can simply call `pop` on the contents to get them in the correct order.

-## Conclusion
+## Conclusion and preview

 In summary, we have walked through mdBook-KaTeX as an mdBook preprocessor example to show what a preprocessor does:

 - Handle `supports` command.
 - Read the book from StdIn and parse it.
 - Process the book by looping through its content and changing them.
+- Print the book back to StdOut.
 - Other enhancement such as option handling and parallelism.

 This sounds quite easy.
+But:

-But, why was mdBook-KaTeX in a mess?
-Why did it have a fake renderer?
-Why did it use Tokio?
-Well, I will save the story to another article.
+- Why was mdBook-KaTeX in a mess?
+- Why did it have a fake renderer?
+- Why was it using Tokio?

+Well, I will save the story to another time.